LopesDaFonseca/datasciencecoursera/Getting and Cleaning Data Course Project/CodeBook.md

 ####Data Dictionary####

-Check the features.txt file For a full list of names of the 561 features, which is available from the downloaded UCI HAR Dataset or from this repo:
+Check the features.txt file For a full list of names of the 561 features, which is available from the downloaded UCI HAR Dataset or from this repo: https://github.com/LopesDaFonseca/datasciencecoursera/blob/master/Getting%20and%20Cleaning%20Data%20Course%20Project/features.txt

-For details on their meaning refer to the Feature Selection which lists the original array names and the measurements derived from the arrays.
+For details on their meaning refer to the Feature Selection section which lists the original array names and the measurements derived from the arrays.

 -----------------------------------------------------------------